-- Students must apply and be admitted to Schoolcraft College. - Students must have their official transcripts sent to Schoolcraft College. - 3.
+- Students must apply and be admitted to Schoolcraft College. - 2.
+Students must have their official transcripts sent to Schoolcraft College. - 3.
 Students are required to contact the Wayne County Regional Police Training Academy at Schoolcraft College for application materials before the end of the second semester at Monroe County Community College.
-Call the Public Safety Education Office at Schoolcraft at 734.462.4306 for information and application materials. - Students must complete the general education and required core courses at MCCC with a minimum 2.0 cumulative GPA prior to entering the Police Academy. - 5.
+Call the Public Safety Education Office at Schoolcraft at 734.462.4306 Monday-Friday between 8 a.m.-4 p.m. for information and application materials. - Students must complete the general education and required core courses at MCCC with a minimum 2.0 cumulative GPA prior to entering the Police Academy. - 5.
 Schoolcraft College Police Academy is a qualifying admission program.
-Applicants must meet the requirements in order to be accepted. - Applicants must successfully pass the MCOLES pre-enrollment reading and writing test and the pre-enrollment physical agility test. - After meeting these requirements, along with a successful interview, criminal history check and driving record check, qualified students will be admitted into the course.
+Applicants must meet the requirements in order to be accepted. - Applicants must successfully pass the MCOLES pre-enrollment reading and writing test and the pre-enrollment physical agility test. - 7.
+After meeting these requirements, along with a successful interview, criminal history check and driving record check, qualified students will be admitted into the course.